spymavro/NLP-Greek-Language-Proficiency-Classification/README.md

   - Direct installation of each required Python package using `pip`.
   - Additional steps for setting up `spacy` with the Greek language model are included since it's a common requirement for projects involving NLP with Greek text.

-This approach ensures that users have a clear, step-by-step guide to setting up the project environment, even without a `requirements.txt` file.

 ## Usage
 Run the SVM classification model with the following command: ```bash python svm_classifier.py